What’s the Difference Between a PhD in Psychology and a PsyD?

 Other Doctoral Degrees in Psychology

 There are a few other doctoral degrees that may be useful if you want to pursue a career in psychology.
-One is the EdS, or Education Specialist.
-And another is a DBA, or Doctor of Business Administration.
-Likely in organizational psychology.
+One is the EdS, or Education Specialist, and another is a DBA, or Doctor of Business Administration (likely in organizational psychology).

 Education Specialist (EdS)

 An EdS is a post masters and pre doctoral degree.
 It generally takes about three years to complete after a masters degree.
-Most EdS programs are designed for professionals who would like to study beyond the master’s degree level.
-But do not plan to pursue a doctoral degree like the PhD or PsyD.
+Most EdS programs are designed for professionals who would like to study beyond the master’s degree level but do not plan to pursue a doctoral degree like the PhD or PsyD.

-The course work is at the advanced graduate level though.
+The coursework is at the advanced graduate level though.
 So many schools will transfer earned credits to a doctoral degree if you decide to pursue one later.

-Some students choose the EdS to improve their skills for advanced licensure in K – 12 related roles.
-Or to prep for academic and administrative leadership roles within higher education.
+Some students choose the EdS to improve their skills for advanced licensure in K – 12 related roles or to prep for academic and administrative leadership roles within higher education.

 If you want to prepare for a career as a school psychologist, this may be an option.
 According to the BLS, the demand for school psychologists is on the rise.
-Apart from 15% more jobs by 2028, average annual salaries are about $76,990.
+Apart from 7% more jobs by 2023-2033, average annual salaries are about $92,740.

 Doctor of Business Administration (DBA)

-A DBA in I / O psychology studies human behavior in the workplace.
+A DBA in I/O psychology studies human behavior in the workplace.
 It typically takes about three years to complete after a masters or MBA.
 Many DBA programs are for senior executives who make decisions and policies for their business.
 For instance, human resource directors and training managers.

 These roles tend to rely on research and data to solve problems.
 In a work setting, these problems often affect productivity, profit, morale and performance.
 Some of the subject areas in a DBA program are leadership and coaching.
 You may also learn how to manage conflict and group dynamics.

 As a doctorate in business admin, it is likely to focus on managerial theory too.
 So, tactics, planning and policy processes tend to be key topics also.
-Some I / O psychologists launch a career with a masters in I / O psychology.
+Some I/O psychologists launch a career with a masters in I/O psychology.
 And if a career as a licensed psychologist is your goal, a PhD may be more useful.

 But if a C suite job lines up with your personality, a DBA may provide other possible paths.
 Consulting is one area where demand is high.
 Business consultants use psychological research methods as well as strategic managerial skills.
 They can help a company become more efficient and control costs.